2016

 2. Bon Iver

 The digital manipulation and fractured songwriting initially sounded alienating after the warm, Grammy-winning Bon Iver, Bon Iver.
-But 22, A Million is surprisingly emotional underneath all the abstract sounds and voies.
+But 22, A Million is surprisingly emotional underneath all the abstract sounds and voices.
 Justin Vernon chops and layers his voice until identity itself feels unstable, matching the record’s themes of spiritual confusion and searching.
 Songs constantly threaten to collapse into static or glitch before revealing moments of startling beauty ("29 #Strafford APTS", "33 'God'").
 It’s experimental music driven by vulnerability rather than coldness.

 3. Radiohead